 Geering Up offers FREE Pro-D workshops to help you incorporate STEM activities in your classroom!
 Workshops run for 1.5 – 2 hours and are offered to educators across British Columbia.
-Due to COVID-19, all Pro-D workshops will be offered virtually this year.
+Pro-D workshops will be offered in-person or virtually this year.
 We can present the workshop to your group after school, during the school day, on a Pro-D day, or join your organization at a conference.

 Fees, Restrictions, and Requirements

 There is no fee for the workshops.
-All materials used for the workshops will be easy to access materials you already have access to in your classrooms/homes.
+All materials required for the workshops will be easily accessible items you likely already have in your classrooms/homes.